What are the risk factors for small cell lung cancer?

 There are some reasons to think that marijuana smoking might increase lung cancer risk.
 Many of the cancer-causing substances in tobacco are also found in marijuana.
 Marijuana contains more tar than cigarettes.
 (Tar is the sticky, solid material that remains after burning, which is thought to contain most of the harmful substances in smoke.)
 Marijuana cigarettes (joints) are typically smoked all the way to the end, where tar content is the highest.
 Marijuana is also inhaled very deeply and the smoke is held in the lungs for a long time.
 And because marijuana is an illegal substance, it is not possible to control what other substances it might contain.

 But those who use marijuana tend to smoke fewer marijuana cigarettes in a day or week than the amount of tobacco consumed by cigarette smokers.
-For example, a light smoker may smoke half of a pack of cigarettes a day (10 cigarettes), but 10 marijuana cigarettes in a day would be very heavy use of marijuana.
+For example, a light smoker may smoke half of a pack (10 cigarettes) a day, but 10 marijuana cigarettes in a day would be very heavy use of marijuana.
 In one study, most people who smoked marijuana did so 2 to 3 times per month.
 The lesser amount smoked would make it harder to see an impact on lung cancer risk.

 Talc and talcum powder

 Talc is a mineral that in its natural form may contain asbestos.
-In the past, some studies suggested that talc miners and millers have a higher risk of lung cancer and other respiratory diseases because of their exposure to industrial grade talc.
-Recent studies of talc miners have not found an increase in lung cancer rate.
+Some studies have suggested that talc miners and millers might have a higher risk of lung cancer and other respiratory diseases because of their exposure to industrial grade talc.
+But other studies of talc miners have not found an increase in lung cancer rate.

 Talcum powder is made from talc.
 By law since 1973, all home-use talcum products (baby, body, and facial powders) in the United States have been asbestos-free.
 The use of cosmetic talcum powder has not been found to increase the risk of lung cancer.